Hire in Luxembourg

 In addition, a fixed-term contract must state the specific task for which the contract has been signed and the reason justifying its fixed term.

 There are no rules regarding use of language in employment contracts, except for the language used to be one that is understood by the employee.

-Wages are subject to a mandatory increase when the average consumer price index has increased by 2.5%.
-The government may postpone the salary increase under certain circumstances.
-For example, an increase that was supposed to happen in mid-2022 was postponed to April 1, 2023.
+Wages are subject to a mandatory increase when the average consumer price index has increased by 2.5% in the previous six months.

 Fixed-term contracts are granted only for exceptional cases and may not exceed 24 months.
 They may be renewed up to twice within this maximum period if the possibility of, and conditions for, the renewal are stated in the initial contract or provided in a later addendum to the contract.
 In the absence of any such contractual provision, any renewal of a fixed-term contract means the employee is considered to have an open-ended contract.